Mini Goldendoodle: Your Complete Guide17 minutes

 What Is a Mini Goldendoodle’s Coat Type?

 The coat of a mini goldendoodle changes as it ages.
 As a puppy, the coat is fluffy, maturing into wavy, flat, or curly fur.
 However, if your goldendoodle takes on more characteristics of the golden retriever, its fur can also be straight, too.
-They also come in colors ranging from golden to red to dark brown.

 What Is a Mini Goldendoodle’s Temperament?